StarGate01/chrzwatch-firmware/README.md

    - Hot-patch NRF52 linker memory map to support crash dump retention

 All modified libraries have been or will be published to https://platformio.org , their source code can be found in this repository under `/lib`.

+Please note that while most code in this repository may be licensed under the term of the GPL3 license, this explicitly does not apply to the libraries contained in `/lib`.
+All these libraries have their own license attached.

  - The `CurrentTimeService` module of the `BLE_GATT_Services` library (https://platformio.org/lib/show/7372/BLE_GATT_Services) is based on `BLE_CurrentTimeService` by *Takehisa Oneta*: https://os.mbed.com/users/ohneta/code/BLE_CurrentTimeService/
    - Deferred calls in ISR context to EventQueue